JohnDeeBDD/stopwatch-block/README.md

 ]
 ```

-Clock has not started yet / reset state
+Clock has not started yet / reset state<br />
 ```json
 []
 ```